Get all the latest data for Surabaya

 So, is now a good time?

-This is not financial or investment advice -- we don't know your personal situation, tax position, or risk tolerance, and you should always do your own research before making any property decision.
+This is not financial or investment advice, because we do not know your personal situation and you should always do your own research before buying property in Surabaya.

 Is it smart to buy now in Surabaya, or should I wait as of 2026?